Shopify/polaris/src/components/Navigation/README.md

 </Navigation>
 ```

-### Navigation with an active secondary navigation item
+### Navigation with multiple secondary navigations

 Use to present a secondary action, related to a section and to title the section.